At a Glance

 Quick Answers allow you to collect recorded video feedback of customers or prospects as they complete tasks and answer questions.
 The tasks and questions are written for you by UserTesting and designed to answer the most common marketing challenges.
 You can read more about Quick Answers in Quick Answers: Overview.

-Test website usability is one of the Quick Answers available on the platform; for some users, this template is named Understand behavior on websites.
+Test website usability is one of the Quick Answer templates available on the Platform; for some users, this template is named Understand behavior on websites.
 With Test website usability, you can discover whether people can easily complete a task on a website and understand the behavior behind your metrics and analytics.

-For Test website usability, the focus is on how easily customers can complete a task.
-Use Test website usability in the Iterate phase of the development process to:
+The focus of the Test website usability Quick Answer test is on how easily customers can complete a task.
+This Quick Answer is an ideal option in the "Iterate" phase of the design development life cycle, allowing you to...

-- Test landing pages to make sure they resonate and customers understand where to navigate next
+- Test landing pages to make sure they resonate with customers who then understand where to navigate to next.

-- Test navigation elements to make sure your customers can find the information they're looking for
+- Test navigational elements to confirm that customers are able to find the information they're looking for.

-- Observing how easy or hard people find completing a specific task on a website to understand what is driving the behavior reflected in your data and analytics
+- Observe how easily people complete a specific task on a website.
+Doing so helps you understand what drives the contributor behavior reflected in your data and analytics.

 Note that the test doesn't have to be on your website.
-You can use it to test a competitor's product or any other website you want to learn from.
+You can use it to test a competitor's product or any publicly accessible website.

 You don't have to start at the homepage.
-For example, contributors could begin at the store location page if you want to test a store locator.
+For example, if you want to test a store locator, contributors could begin at the store-location page.

-Next, describe the activity you want contributors to try.
+Next, describe the activity you want contributors to do.
 Start your description with a verb, but don't include exact steps, such as "Click on this button.
 Then this link.
 Then go…."

-The description is added to a pre-written sentence, so it's a good practice to use a lowercase letter for the first word and not end with a period or other punctuation.
+The description is added to an already-written sentence, so it's a best practice to use a lowercase letter for the first word and not end with a period or other punctuation.
 Quick Answers converts your description into the test questions, so the wording you enter is what people will see.